danidiaz/really-small-backpack-example/lesson1-renaming-modules/README.md

   about using 'mixins:' to avoid name collisions between modules of different packages.

-  'mixins:' is a more principled alternative to the `-XPackageImports` extension.
+  `mixins:` is a more principled alternative to the `-XPackageImports` extension.